Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Generators of SO(5) and SO(4)

 satisfying the commutation relations

 for $j,k,l=1,2,3$.
 From the six generators appearing in Fig.~\ref{so4_squares}(a), we choose

-It is now straightforward to show that for these choices of $\boldsymbol{A}$ and $\boldsymbol{B}$, the commutation relations from Eq.~(\ref{eq:so4commutation}) are satisfies.
-To show that SO(4) group is \emph{isomorphic} to SU(2)$\otimes$SU(2), we construct six new generators
+It is now straightforward to show that for these choices of $\boldsymbol{A}$ and $\boldsymbol{B}$, the commutation relations from Eq.~(\ref{eq:so4commutation}) are satisfied.
+To show that the Lie algebra of the SO(4) group is isomorphic to that of SU(2)$\otimes$SU(2) group, we construct six new generators according to

 for $j=1,2,3$.
 It is now straightforward to show that individually $\boldsymbol{X}$ and $\boldsymbol{Y}$ close SU(2) algebra, but these two sets of three generators commute with each other, i.e.,